🔍 1 Female = 500 Eggs Per Year

 DIY Bed Bug Inspection Checklist

-🔍 What You'll Need:
+🔍 What You'll Need

-Flashlight, magnifying glass, credit card (for scraping crevices), white sheet, plastic bags, gloves
+Flashlight, magnifying glass, credit card (for scraping crevices), white sheet, plastic bags, gloves.

-📋 Inspection Checklist:
+📋 Inspection Steps

 • Strip bed completely and examine sheets for blood spots or fecal stains